 First Descents is excited to offer our first ever skiing program, geared specifically towards beginners!
 Crested Butte Mountain offers some of the most gorgeous skiing in Colorado all while keeping its quaint ski-town vibe.
 Experience epic views of these jagged mountains and feet of fresh snow.
 The Elk Mountain Range…

 With a vision to become the global leader in adventure-based healing, First Descents (FD) is excited to explore program expansion for other serious conditions that disproportionately impact young adults.
 This will be done intentionally and will not detract from the continued expansion of cancer programs.
 Currently, FD offers programs for young adults impacted by Multiple Sclerosis (MS) and will continue to explore other serious health conditions over the course of time.

 What does this mean for cancer programs?

 FD will continue to expand programs for young adults impacted by cancer.
 We aim to reach more adults year over year by expanding programs, building community and prescribing adventure.
 By strengthening medical center partnerships, implementing a robust recruitment strategy, and investing in local adventure communities, FD’s oncology programs will continue to thrive.

 First Descents knows cancer.
 How will FD be able to care for participants with MS?

-FD has always relied on smart and caring healthcare professionals to advise its program design and implementation.
-Similarly, FD has enrolled the support of program and medical leaders from the National MS Society, CanDo MS, along with other leaders in the MS community to advise on MS program design, medical screenings, and participant recruitment.
+FD relies on smart and caring healthcare professionals to advise its program design and implementation.
+For MS programs in particular, FD has enrolled the support of program and medical leaders from the National MS Society, CanDo MS, along with other leaders in the MS community to advise on MS program design, medical screenings, and participant recruitment.
 FD recognizes there are special adaptive considerations for people coping with MS, including temperature fluctuations, fatigue, and mobility restrictions, and takes a similar approach in ensuring its staff has the necessary tools available to deliver a meaningful and safe First Descents experience for everyone.

 How can I attend a FD MS program?

-Will MS participants join Local Adventure Communities?
+Can MS participants join Local Adventure Communities?

 I have more questions.

 Please leave a message on our contact page at firstdescents.org/contact-us/ and the appropriate FD staffer will respond back in a timely manner.
 Or please reach out to [email protected] and a member of our programs team will get back to you.